eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 }
 ```

-Here the sendto() function sends message to the client address without establishing a connection.
+Here the `sendto()` function sends message to the client address without establishing a connection.
 After sending the message we can free the memory allocated to the argument of the function.
-At the end of handle_client, the thread can be terminated by calling pthread_exit().
+At the end of `handle_client`, the thread can be terminated by calling `pthread_exit()`.

-After successful termination of the thread, control will reach the main function where we will be detaching the created thread using pthread_detach() .
+After successful termination of the thread, control will reach the main function where we will be detaching the created thread using `pthread_detach()`.

 ```C
 pthread_detach(thread_id);